karimsaikali/libraries/wit/README.md

 wit/witClient : this module handles the communication with wiit.ai's APIs wit/config: required configuration (wit.ai auth token, intent to script mappings, etc.)
 ##How to use
-Deploy the aforementioned scripts in your scriptr account, in a folder named "wit" (remove the .js extension of the files) Create an intent on https://wit.ai/
+Deploy the aforementioned scripts in your scriptr account, in a folder named "wit" Create an intent on https://wit.ai/
 Create a test script in scriptr, which you will use as the API to invoke upon reception of the vocal command, as in the below example dummy API script